OriHoch/pysiogame/README.txt

 #or using python3:
 python3 /home/user/path/to/the/game/pysiogame.py

 Should start with double click if marked as executable (Right-click -> Properties -> Permissions -> Allow executing file as program) or if you like you can create a custom launcher using one of the above lines for the command line field (obviously after changing the path to the program first).
-The pysiogame_icon_48.png file from pysiogame_icon folder can be used as the icon for the launcher.
+The pysiogame_icon_48.png file from res/pysiogame_icon folder can be used as the icon for the launcher.

 ----------------------------------------------